datacarpentry/semester-biology/materials/data-structures-R.md

     * `surveys$area_ha`
     * `surveys[[“area_ha”]]`

 ### Importing data

 * `read.csv()`
 * Download [the file]({{ site.baseurl }}/data/shrub-dimensions-labeled.csv) for the Shrub Volume Data Frame exercise
-* How do we tell R where this file is

-> When someone says `setwd` discuss issues
->   * Code doesn't work on different computers
->   * Even worse if collaborating with several people
-> Ask if anyone has heard of projects

-### Projects

-* Start a new project
+* Move to new data subfolder
-* Create a `data` subdirectory
-* Download Shrub Volume Data Frame file to that directory
 * Load it

 ```
 shrub_data <- read.csv('data/shrub-dimensions-labeled.csv')
 ```

+### File paths

+* Use relative path with projects
+* Project is self-contained unit
-> DO NOT USE setwd() FOR THIS CLASS
+* DO NOT USE setwd() FOR THIS CLASS
+    * Code doesn't work on different computers
+    * Even worse if collaborating with several people

 > Do [Exercise 9 - Shrub Volume Data Frame]({{ site.baseurl }}/exercises/Data-frames-shrub-volume-data-frame-R).

-### Project structure

-* Two common structures
-* code in top-level directory with subdirectories for data, results, etc (*possibly with subdirectories of their own*)
-* code in a separate subdirectory

 > Assign remaining exercises.
+Submit as compressed main folder, see [Assignment Submission & Checklist]({{ site.baseurl. }}/materials/turn-in-checklist)